department-of-veterans-affairs/vets-website/docs/StartANewReactApp.md

 npm install -g @department-of-veterans-affairs/generator-vets-website
 ```

-Then generate your new project, at the root directory of vets-website:
+Then generate your new application, at the root directory of vets-website:

 ```bash
 yo @department-of-veterans-affairs/vets-website